wwwaldo/pbrt-video/README.md

 Algorithm
 ---------

-1. Use [schlafli_interpreter.py][] to generate a polytope.
-It takes a Schlafli symbol -- like `{5,3,3}` for the hyperdodecahedron aka [120-cell][] -- and generates algorithm to generate vertices, edges, faces, hyperfaces, etc.  There is general recursive algorithm to do this.
-The base case of the recursion is dimension 1, so you make 4 calls to get to dimension 4.
+1. Use [schlafli_interpreter.py][] to generate a regular polytope.
+It takes as input a Schlafli symbol -- e.g. `{5,3,3}` for the hyperdodecahedron aka [120-cell][] -- and generates a list of vertices, edges, faces, hyperfaces, etc.
+   - The algorithm is recursive, and the base case of the recursion is dimension 1.
+So you make 4 calls to get to dimension 4.
-2. Intersect the edges of the polytope with a hyperplane (a 3D subset of 4D).
+2. Intersect the edges of the polytope with a hyperplane (a 3D subset of 4D), which gives you a set of 3D points.
-3. You get a set of 3D points out of step 2.
-Draw the convex hull of them, which gives you triangles.
+3. Draw the convex hull of these points, which gives you triangles.
 4. Render the triangles somehow.
 We used both matplotlib's 3d facilities (mplot3d) and [PBRT][].
 5. Animate over different hyperplanes.
 Take the min and max along the w axis